FAQEUCyber Resilience Act

 The Blue Guide explains that placing on the market refers to each individual product, not to a model or type.
 That is why units of an existing model first placed on the market after new requirements apply must comply with the new rules.

-Does placing on the market require payment?
+Under CRA Blue Guide concepts, does placing on the market require payment?

 No.